Denvi/FlatCAM/manual/editor.rst

 Shapes that do not require a fixed number of clicks to complete, like polygons and paths, are complete by hitting the ``Space`` key.

+Certain shape tools can have different options or modes.
+By hitting `o` and/or `p` the tool will cycle through its options and/or modes.

 .. seealso::